sqldelight/sqldelight/docs/common/intellij_plugin.md

  * Generate `Queries` files after edits
  * Right click to copy as valid SQLite
  * Compiler errors in IDE click through to file

-It can be installed from your IDE by navigating<br>
-Preferences -> Plugins -> Marketplace -> Search for SQLDelight